mingdom/omninmo/docs/devplan/2025-04-06-price-data-model-refactoring.md

 ## Implementation Plan

-### Phase 1: Add price to Data Model
+### Phase 1: Add price to Data Model (COMPLETED in PR #3)

-1. Update `StockPosition` and `OptionPosition` in `data_model.py` to include price
+1. ✅ Update `StockPosition` and `OptionPosition` in `data_model.py` to include price
-2. Update portfolio processing in `portfolio.py` to store price
+2. ✅ Update portfolio processing in `portfolio.py` to store price
-3. Update tests to reflect the new attributes
+3. ✅ Update tests to reflect the new attributes
-4. Ensure all tests pass with `make test` and `make lint`
+4. ✅ Ensure all tests pass with `make test` and `make lint`

-### Phase 2: Add Price Update Timestamp
+### Phase 2: Add Price Update Timestamp (PENDING)

-1. Add `price_updated_at` timestamp to `PortfolioSummary` to track when prices were last updated
+1. ❌ Add `price_updated_at` timestamp to `PortfolioSummary` to track when prices were last updated
-2. Update portfolio loading to set this timestamp when prices are initially loaded
+2. ❌ Update portfolio loading to set this timestamp when prices are initially loaded
-3. Add tests for the timestamp functionality
+3. ❌ Add tests for the timestamp functionality
-4. Ensure all tests pass with `make test` and `make lint`
+4. ❌ Ensure all tests pass with `make test` and `make lint`

+### Phase 3: Implement Price Update Mechanism (PENDING)

+1. ❌ Create a price update function that uses data fetchers to update prices
+2. ❌ Add UI components to trigger price updates
+3. ❌ Display last update time in the UI
+4. ❌ Implement caching to prevent excessive API calls

-### Phase 3: Testing and Documentation
+### Phase 4: Testing and Documentation (PENDING)

-1. Test all changes thoroughly
+1. ❌ Test all changes thoroughly
-2. Update documentation to reflect the new data model
+2. ❌ Update documentation to reflect the new data model
-3. Create a devlog documenting the changes and their impact
+3. ❌ Create a devlog documenting the changes and their impact

 ## Risks and Mitigations